About the project

 In order to enhance awareness of the importance of bees and other pollinators and their vital role in agriculture, the environment, and mankind in general, which is the main objective of the World Bee Day initiative, the Ministry of Agriculture, Forestry and Food prepared an interactive exhibition entitled "Bee World".
 The exhibition is presented in a pavilion where visitors can experience the world of bees in an interactive manner, come closer to bees via virtual reality, take photos with them, listen to their buzzing, smell propolis, and engage in other interesting activities, all by means of modern technology.

-The dome-shaped pavilion consists of wooden hexagonal elements that form a honeycomb, 6 m in diameter and 3.5 m tall, enhanced by illustrative photos, videos, and other materials on bees reflecting the most recent technological advancements and Slovenian knowledge regarding the topic, all providing a unique experience to visitors.
+The dome-shaped pavilion consists of wooden hexagonal elements that form a honeycomb, enhanced by illustrative photos, videos, and other materials on bees reflecting the most recent technological advancements and Slovenian knowledge regarding the topic, all providing a unique experience to visitors.

 "The World Bee Day initiative unites us and brings the world together."